puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 Create a manifest defining class users:

 The manifests directory can contain any number of the `.pp` manifest files that form the bread-and-butter of your module.
-Whatever other manifests it contains, however, the `init.pp` manifest defines the module's main class, which must have same name as the module itself, in this case, `users`.
+If there is a class with the same name as the module, the definition for that class should be in a file name `init.pp`.
+In our case, we need a class called `users` in our module with the same name.
+The defintion for class users should be in a file called `init.pp` in the `manifests` directory.
+This is necessitated by the mechanism by which Puppet locates class definitions when you name a class.
+If for example, you had a file called `settings.pp` in the manifests directory, you will have to refer to it as class `users::settings` for Puppet to be able to find the class defintion contained in it.
+By placing the definition for class `users` in `init.pp`, we can refer to that class defintion by the name of the module - `users`.

 Go ahead and create the `init.pp` manifest in the `users/manifests` directory.
 (We're assuming you're still working from the `/etc/puppetlabs/puppet/modules`.
 The full path would be `/etc/puppetlabs/puppet/modules/users/manifests.init.pp`)